Koromix/rekkord/README.md

 # Source code

 This repository does not contain the code of Rekkord but only exists as a front.
-For pratical reasons, I've started using a single repository for all my projects in 2018 because it is easier to manage.
+For practical reasons, I've started using a single repository for all my projects in 2018 because it is easier to manage.

-The source code is available here: https://codeberg.org/Koromix/rygel/ (in the *src/rekkord* subdirectory).
+The source code is available here: https://codeberg.org/Koromix/rygel (in the *src/rekkord* subdirectory).

 Monorepositories have two killer features for me: